Itswali/transaction-app/README.md

 # 📖 [Budget App] <a name="about-project"></a>

-> This is an app for finatial transactions
+> This is an app for financial transactions That is created as part of the rails capstone at Microverse.
+This app is a mobile web application where a user manage its budget: have a list of transactions associated with a category, so that the user can see how much money it spent and on what.

 ## 🛠 Built With <a name="built-with"></a>